 3 nights from only $695

 When you purchase airfare through O.A.T., you have the option to personalize your flights and add a Stopover.
-Break up your lengthy flight to Bangkok, Thailand, with a 3-night Stopover in Hong Kong before your main adventure or before your pre-trip extension in Burma.
+Break up your lengthy flight to Jakarta, Indonesia, with a 3-night Stopover in Hong Kong before your main adventure or before your pre-trip extension.
 An O.A.T. representative will meet you at the airport and assist with your included transfer into the city for three nights in a centrally-located hotel—the rest is up to you!
 Take advantage of this opportunity to relax, refresh, and explore the vibrant, sparkling skyline, mountainous nature reserves, and legendary varied cuisine of Hong Kong.
 Breakfasts and roundtrip airport transfer are also included.
 Single Supplement is FREE.

 Looking for ways to fill your free time in Hong Kong?
 Check out some of our suggestions.Learn More